ascholerChemeketa/cs160Reader/_sources/Algorithms/MergeSortEfficiency.rst

         <div style="text-align: center;"><form action="https://www.wolframalpha.com/input/"><input type="text" id="input" style="width:100%" name="i"></input></form></div>

-Like we saw with binary search, that progression - dividing by 2 repeatedly until we reach 1 - can also be determined by the mathematical function :math:`log_2(n)`. :math:`log_2(1024) = 10`.
+As we saw with binary search, that progression - dividing by 2 repeatedly until we reach 1 - can also be determined by the mathematical function :math:`log_2(n)`. :math:`log_2(1024) = 10`.
 Using that, we could calculate the number of levels of merges required to do a Merge Sort on a list of 100,000 items: :math:`log_2(100,000) ≈ 16.61`.
 (Since we can't do 16.61 merges levels, we would call that 17.)

 The formula also allows us to write a general formula for the overall work required for a Merge Sort.
 Starting with: